-Detailed procedures website registration are outlined on the Registrar's (http://registrar.ucmerced.edu).
+outlined Detailed registration procedures are on the Registrar's website (http://registrar.ucmerced.edu).
 Students are personally responsible for ensuring that their course enrollment is correct and completed, and their fees paid, no later than the 15th day of instruction.
 Unless granted an official Educational Leave Program (ELP) or approval to pay the Filing Fee in lieu of registration, a graduate student who does not register (pay fees and enroll in classes) for any semester will be considered to have withdrawn from the University.
 In such cases, student status and candidacy for any degree will lapse, and any student wishing to continue with their graduate studies at UC Merced will be required to apply for readmission.